-ON PLAGUE IN THE TIME OF EBOLA
+ON PLAGUE AND EBOLA

-In 2014-15 the Ebola epidemic attracted global attention for its highly infectious character, its high fatality rate, the lack of any known cure for it, and the grave risks that it posed for health workers and third parties.
-The fears that it generated and the strict public health measures that it prompted echoed responses to the medieval Black Death and the third plague pandemic that originated in China in 1855.
+Before COVID-19, the last epidemic to command global attention was the 2014-15 Ebola epidemic.
+Ebola attracted global attention for its highly infectious character, its high fatality rate, the lack of any known cure for it, and the grave risks that it posed for health workers and third parties.
+The fears that it generated and the strict public health measures that it prompted echoed responses to the medieval Black Death and the third plague pandemic that originated in China in 1855, and far outweighed those to COVID-19.

 Ebola and plague have rather similar incubation periods and both cause painful and distressing deaths.
 Indeed, for a time in the 2000s, some experts were convinced that plague was a form of Ebola (Little 2011; Haensch et al. 2010).
-Ebola is transmitted from person to person; whereas that is literally true of only one rare and highly lethal form of plague, pneumonic plague, the relatively recent finding (Drancourt et al. 2006; Ayyadurai et al. 2010; Hufthammer and Walløe 2013) that plague can be transmitted by body lice-and does not require the presence of rats and rat fleas-implies a route approximating transmission from person to person.
-Both diseases have led to searches for a medical remedy: rapid in the case of plague in the late 1890s in the wake of the discovery of the bacillus responsible, and similarly rapid in 2014-15 with the preparation for use of the (previously discovered) VSV-EBOV vaccine.
+Ebola, like COVID-19, is transmitted from person to person; whereas that is literally true of only one rare and highly lethal form of plague, pneumonic plague.
+However, the relatively recent finding (Drancourt et al. 2006; Ayyadurai et al. 2010; Hufthammer and Walløe 2013) that plague can be transmitted by body lice-and does not require the presence of rats and rat fleas-implies a route approximating transmission from person to person.1 the late 1890s once the bacillus responsible had been discovered, and similarly rapid in the wake of the 2014-15 crisis with the preparation for use of the (previously discovered) VSV-EBOV vaccine.
 These common characteristics prompt the following reflections about plague and Ebola, even though the second and third plague epidemics dwarfed the 2014-15 Ebola outbreak in terms of mortality.
-I review the mortality due to the two diseases and their lethality; the spatial and socioeconomic dimensions of plague mortality; the role of public action in containing the two diseases; and their economic impact.3
+With COVID-19 in mind, I review the mortality due to plague and Ebola and their lethality; the spatial and socioeconomic dimensions of plague mortality; the role of public action in containing the two diseases; and their economic impact.2